-We’ve already published a post recently about the great strides that the planet is making towards renewable energy, and the technology is advancing all the time.
-Why not see what solar panels can do for commercial organisations by browsing our product range, or have a look at our consultancy services to find out how we can help your business to become even more efficient.
+We’ve published another post about the great strides that the planet is making towards renewable energy, and the technology is advancing all the time.
+Why not see what solar panels can do for commercial organisations by browsing our product range, or have a look at our consultancy services to find out how we can help your business to become even more efficient?

 Don’t forget to follow us on Twitter: @LowCarbonEnCo